Syntax-Directed definations

 At compile time, these methods obtain an evaluation order from a topological sort of the dependency graph constructed from the parse tree for each input.
 These methods fail to find the evaluation order only if the dependency graph has a cycle.

-At the compiler construction time, the semantic rules associated with productions are analyzed.
-For each production, the evaluation order is predetermined at the compile time.
+At compiler construction time, the semantic rules associated with productions are analyzed.
+For each production, the evaluation order is predetermined at compile time.

 Leave a Reply